gbif/hp-beaty-biodiversity-museum/pages/about.md

 Within the physical museum, specimens are organized under six collections, which may have smaller organizational components within them.
 This page will explain how the *digital* components (i.e. the components on this site) are organized.

-{: .notification .is-warning}
-**This site is under very active development** and we have released it during this phase to allow for access to the data we do have available as soon as possible.
-In particular, records for datasets on this site may have been published a few years ago, and some collections do not have data included in the site yet.
-Some links on this site may be outdated and are in the process of being updated.
-If you need any assistance, please [contact the curator](https://beatymuseum.ubc.ca/connect/contact/) for the collection in question and we will happily help find the records you need!

 ## The Organizational Tree

 Below is an overview of how the digital records are organized relative to each other at Beaty.